radical-cybertools/ExTASY/doc/pages/coam.rst

         analyzer                 = 'CoCo'           # Analyzer to be loaded

         #-------------------------General---------------------------
-        num_iterations          = 2                 # Number of iterations of Simulation-Analysis
+        num_iterations          = 4                 # Number of iterations of Simulation-Analysis
         start_iter              = 0                 # Iteration number with which to start
-        num_CUs                 = 8                # Number of tasks or Compute Units
+        num_CUs                 = 16                # Number of tasks or Compute Units
-        nsave                   = 1                 # Iterations after which output is transfered to local machine
+        nsave                   = 2                 # Iterations after which output is transfered to local machine checkfiles              = 4                 # Iterations after which to test if the expected files are present on remote/ does not download to local

         #-------------------------Simulation-----------------------
         num_cores_per_sim_cu    = 2                 # Number of cores per Simulation Compute Units